w3f/polkadot-wiki/docs/learn-governance.md

 * Proposals submitted as part of the enactment of a prior referendum;
 * Emergency proposals submitted by the Technical Committee and approved by the Council.

 All referenda have an *enactment delay* associated with them.
 This is the period of time between the referendum ending and, assuming the proposal was approved, the changes being enacted.
 For the first two ways that a referendum is launched, this is a fixed time.
-For Kusama, it is 28 days, and Polkadot will likely be similar.
+For Kusama, it is 7 days; Polkadot will likely be 28 days.
 For the third type, it can be set as desired.

 Emergency proposals deal with major problems with the network which need to be "fast-tracked".
 These will have a shorter enactment time.